New York, NY

 New codes, new guidelines!
-The 2019 ACS coding course sifts through all that is new and important in general surgery coding and packs it into an intensive, fast paced day.
-This year’s agenda covers all you need to know to code and document accurately and efficiently in 2019 and beyond.
+The 2020 ACS surgical procedure coding course sifts through all that is new and important in general surgery coding and packs it into an intensive, fast-paced day.
+This year’s agenda covers all you need to know to code and document accurately and efficiently in 2020 and beyond.

 Real-life cases and discussions that link clinical procedures to the selection of CPT codes make this course ideal for surgeons and coding staff.
 Forget boring slides and a mind-numbing list of CPT codes.
-This course is rich with clinical descriptions and a comprehensive workbook that will become your first response coding resource.
+This course is rich with clinical scenarios and a comprehensive workbook that will become your first-response coding resource.

-The course provides in depth and interesting instruction on coding for colorectal, endoscopy, bariatric, hernia, appendix, gall bladder, skin, and endocrine coding.
-It also addresses why documentation is as essential as the code selected, and how to capture all potential revenue by improving your notes.
-We’ll show you the correct way to use modifiers so that you optimize payment.
-You’ll leave armed with ideas and techniques for setting up systems that reduce denials and increase appeal success.
+The course describes why documentation is as essential as the code selected and how to capture all potential revenue by improving your notes.
+We’ll show you the correct way to use surgical payment modifiers so that you optimize payment.
+You’ll leave armed with ideas and techniques for setting up systems that reduce denials and increase successful appeals.

 A full day devoted to trauma surgery and critical care coding!
 You asked for it—we’re delivering it.
-This information packed course goes narrow and deep into the distinct coding issues faced by trauma and critical care surgeons.
-Learn the granularities of the relevant global surgical packages.
-Gain the know-how for choosing the correct modifier to report surgeon role, same day surgical procedure, and surgical procedures performed within the global period.
-And get all the details needed to code and document an array of procedures common in a trauma and critical care environment, including: emergent procedures, abdominal trauma, damage control surgery, wound care, imaging, and vessel repair.
+This information-packed course goes narrow and deep into the distinct coding issues faced by trauma and critical care providers: learn the granularities of the relevant global surgical packages; gain the know-how for choosing the correct modifier to report surgeon role, same-day surgical procedure, and surgical procedures performed within the global period; and get all of the details needed to code and document an array of common procedures in a trauma and critical care environment, including: emergent procedures, abdominal and thoracic trauma, damage control surgery, wound care, imaging, and vessel repair.

-This year we’ve expanded the critical care section to almost an entire afternoon so that you leave confident about your critical care documentation and coding for trauma.
-Case scenarios will help you identify which critical care circumstances support critical care, and how to create documentation that will hold up under scrutiny.
-Every encounter with a trauma patient in the ICU is not billed as critical care.
-Find out which ones are, and which ones are not, based on critical care guidelines and payor review.
+This year, we’ve expanded the critical care section to almost an entire afternoon that will leave you confident about your critical care documentation and coding.
+Case scenarios will help you identify which critical care circumstances support critical care reporting and how to create documentation that will hold up under scrutiny.

 This course connects clinical procedures to the selection of CPT codes, making it ideal for surgeons and coding staff.